A blended team with a background in strategy, marketing, market research and behavioral science.

 Sectors intimacy: durable goods, hospitality, software-as-service (particularly freemium models) and the publishing industry.

 He has been ranked by the American Marketing Association as one of the most productive marketing researchers in the world every year since the ranking has become available.
-He has also won the Association for Consumer Research Early Career Award, the Journal of Consumer Research Ferber Award, and been selected a Marketing Science Institute Young Scholar.
+He has also won the Association for Consumer Research Early Career Award, the Journal of Consumer Research Ferber Award, and has been selected as a Marketing Science Institute Young Scholar.
 Juliano has worked for several years in consulting and marketing research, including projects on customer behavior and new business potential analysis.